 - Frequent users will have more cocaine in their system which takes longer for the body to metabolise.

 - People who smoke or inject cocaine are putting it directly into their bloodstream.
 This means it can start to be broken down faster.
 Cocaine that has been snorted or applied to the gums has to pass through the digestive tract before it is broken down.
 That means it stays in the system longer.

 - Using alcohol with cocaine.

 - People who drink when they use cocaine are likely to test positive for longer.

 - People with a slower metabolism may take longer to process cocaine which means it stays in their system longer.
 Higher levels of body fat also slow a persons ability to clear cocaine from their system.

 It is commonplace amongst cocaine users to minimise the risks involved their use but cocaine use can be fatal.
 Lucy White, a student from Bristol was just 24 when she died in hospital after a line of cocaine triggered a heart attack and then a coma.
 Unfortunately, she is one of many whose time ran out and did not have the opportunity to address things until it was too late.

 The staff at Help Me Stop have all had problems with drugs or alcohol in the past, so we know first-hand how easy it is for your drinking and use of drugs to get out of hand.
-Equally we know, as psychotherapists, and through life experience how to beat it.
-As one of our former clients says we have a programme that helps you deal with your drug and alcohol issues and "deal with real life on life’s terms".
+Equally, we know as psychotherapists and through life experience how to beat it.
+As one of our former clients says, we have a programme that helps you deal with your drug addiction and alcohol issues and “deal with real life on life’s terms”.

 Help Me Stop offers a free assessment for our cocaine outpatient treatment programme, which we can do face to face or online.
 We offer range of effective, intensive face to face and online treatment programmes.
-Call us now on 0208 191 9174 or jump onto Live Chat/email us directly at https://helpmestop.org.uk/contact-us
+Call us now on 0208 191 9191, jump onto live chat or email us directly.